Left, right. We used to just walk and talk. It's all messed up lately. The left is a losing label. It can mean left behind,…

 I’m of a northern European mix, of white families long-assimilated here, and have never admired the ways most white men in power have treated the land, animals, and peoples of this bounteous and beautiful New World.
 I am naturally abhorred by the disrespect, injury, and slaughter of all lives precious — from the forests to the bison to the natives to our own unfortunate lower classes.

 I share the regret for this cruel history – but not the guilt.
 I’m 75, not 150.
 I do not condone injury and will not participate in it.
 I will live with respect and compassion for all others as I go, and I will seek to make a more just and joyful world — culturally, spiritually, and politically (glad for Biden’s choice of Deb Haaland for Interior and similar good picks!).

 Slowly but surely, a cooperative mix of people of all colors, who are abhorred by a dismal colonial heritage, will no longer inflict the worst of the Old World, but rescue and revive a New World replete with biodiversity, abundance, multicultural harmony, and mutual wellness.

-In response to article on Gina McCarthy’s leaving NRDC for White House Climate Advisor
+In response to an article on Gina McCarthy’s leaving NRDC for White House Climate Advisor

 Maybe now we can switch from exploiting humanity and earthlife to begin rescuing and reviving both.